solangegueiros/brz-token-bridge/docs/Bridge.md

 - amount greater than zero.

 Actions:
-- add the blockchain fee in BRZ to amount in BRZ, in totalAmount.
 - calculate bridge's fee using the original amount to be sent.
 - discount bridge's fee from the original amount, in amountMinusFees.
 - add bridge's fee to `totalFeeReceivedBridge`, a variable to store all the fees received by the bridge.
-- BRZ transfer totalAmount from the caller's address to bridge address.
+- BRZ transfer amount from the caller's address to bridge address.
 - emit `CrossRequest` event, with the parameters:
   - from - address of the caller's function.
   - amount - the net amount to be transfered in the destination blockchain.
-  - toFee - the fee which must be used to send the transfer transaction in the destination blockchain.
   - toAddress - string representing the address which will receive the tokens.
   - toBlockchain - the destination blockchain.